 Before and After Photos

 Does this kitchen look familiar?
-Have you been laying awake at night envisioning a kitchen just like Neosho Court?
+Have you been lying awake at night envisioning a kitchen just like Neosho Court?
 Perhaps you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel.
-KitchenCRATE can make this happen in just a few days and for an amazingly-low price.
+KitchenCRATE can make this happen in just a few days and for an amazingly low price.